chanioxaris/devops-docker-mooc/Part2.md

 The needed nginx.conf file is located [here](Part2/2.9/nginx.conf)

-On our host machine create a new directory `database` to mount into postgres container.
+On the host machine create a new directory `database` to mount into postgres container.

 `$ mkdir database`